ManuCN/OptionPricingUsingTimeGAN/README.md

 # OptionPricingUsingTimeGAN

-Hi, this repository contains the code of my bachelors thesis.
+This repository contains the code of my bachelor's thesis.